What’s New

 Head and heart trainingFeeling deceived is something we all have experienced at some point or another.
 But is that something our dogs can experience too?

-Today, Kathleen Higgins, owner and trainer at Head and Heart Training, sheds some light on the concept of a dog’s sense of fairness and what that means for trainers and guardians.
+Today, Kathleen, owner and trainer at Head and Heart Training, sheds some light on the concept of a dog’s sense of fairness and what that means for trainers and guardians.

 Let’s get reading!